Environmental Studies

 Course Advice

-In addition to courses in Environmental Studies, many courses for the major and minor in environmental studies are offered by other departments.
+In addition to courses in Environmental Studies, many elective courses for the major and minor in environmental studies are offered by other departments.
 Appropriate courses taken at Amherst, Hampshire, or Smith colleges or the University of Massachusetts may be counted toward the major or minor with the approval of environmental studies advisor.
 Courses taken at other colleges or universities, or through accredited field studies around the world, may also be counted toward the major or minor with the approval of environmental studies advisor.

 Selecting Initial Courses